alex-courtis/wideriver/README.md

 Initial proportion of the width the wide layout’s master area occupies, default `0.35`, minimum `0.1`, maximum `0.9`.
 The default value is best suited to ultrawide monitors, a value of `0.5` may be more useful for 16:9 monitors.

 `--smart-gaps` `on`\|`off`
-Whether to automatically hide the gaps when there is only one view, default `off`.
+Whether to automatically hide the gaps when there is only one view or monocle layout, default `off`.

 `--inner-gaps` *pixels*
 Inner gaps width, default `0`, minimum `0`.